 They say that the morning is a better time to go because of turbulence.
 I went right at noon, and the flight was fine.
 It doesn’t matter what side of the plane you’re on because they swing by on both sides!
 About halfway through the flight, I noticed that I was starting to feel a little airsick.
 It can be a little disconcerting looking down the whole time while the plane swoops and turns.
 To combat this, I started looking down only when it was my side’s turn and looking forward when it wasn’t.
 It also probably wouldn’t hurt to grab one of these bad boys.

-Getting there from Lima
+Getting to the Nazca Lines Tour from Lima

 You can get picked up in Lima, by Great Nazca Tours.
 It’s a pretty long day, but you could even do it as a day trip!
 Keep in mind that Nazca is about 7 hours from Lima.